edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnWindows.md

 # Build and Run on Windows on x86/x64

 !!!
 Warning
     This build and run guide offers some assistance to seasoned developers or administrators to help build and run EdgeX on Windows natively (not using Docker and not running on [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) ) but running natively on Windows is **not supported by the project**.
 EdgeX was built to be platform independent.
 As such, we believe most of EdgeX can run on almost any environment (on any hardware architecture and almost any operating system).
-However, there are elements of the EdgeX platform that will not run on Windows.
+However, there are elements of the EdgeX platform that will not run **natively** on Windows.
 Specifically, Redis, Kong and eKuiper will not run on Windows natively.
-Additionally, there are a number of device services that will not work on EdgeX.
-In these instances, developers will need to find workarounds to these services or run them outside of Windows and access them across the network.
+Additionally, there are a number of device services that will not work on native Windows.
+In these instances, developers will need to find workarounds for services or run them outside of Windows and access them across the network.

     Existence of this guides **does not imply current or future support**.
 Use of this guides should be used with care and with an understanding that it is the community's best effort to provide advanced developers with the means to begin their own custom EdgeX development and execution on Windows.